WonRhee/tao-digital-interview/README.md

 5. Navigate to the `trulia.com` site.
 6. Perform a search on the Trulia site using `trulia.com/{stateAbbreviation}/{cityName}`.
 7. Use the ZendRows external service to bypass anti-scraping mechanisms.
-8. Navigate to the third page and gather home listings (scrolling is flaky).
+8. Navigate from page 1 through 3, and gather home listings (scrolling is flaky).
 9. Merge the results and return them as a JSON response.

 ## Authors